Banno/bower-sinopia-resolver/README.md

   }
 ```

-Even though referenced with the scope, pacakages will install without the @myco scope prefixed name.
+Even though referenced with the scope, packages will install without the @myco scope prefixed name.

 ## Notes